New Jersey Defense Lawyer for Criminal Attempt Charges

 Definition of Criminal Attempt in New Jersey

 In New Jersey, attempts can only be charged for indictable offenses, the state’s equivalent of a felony, and not for disorderly persons offenses, the state’s version of misdemeanors.
 According to the relevant statute, there are three ways someone can commit a criminal attempt in New Jersey.
-First, one commits a criminal attempt if one “purposefully engages in conduct which would constitute the crime if the attendant circumstances were as a reasonable person would believe them to be.”
+First, one commits criminal attempt if one purposefully does something that constitutes the crime, and the surrounding circumstances would cause someone to reasonably believe that a crime is being committed.
 This is known as the “reasonable belief standard.”

 The second way you can commit an attempted crime is by doing something or failing to do something with the purpose of fulfilling an element of a crime.
 For example, if you set up a bomb to kill your ex-spouse and put it on a timer, but the bomb is faulty because of a mistake you made in the wiring and never goes off, you can still be charged with attempted murder.
 This is known as the “last proximate act” standard and basically means you have done all you thought you needed to do for the crime to happen, but you were foiled because of a mistake or events beyond your control.